 Here’s a summary of our keto camping food list, but scroll down below for a more in-depth look at what to eat and tips on how to include them:

 - Low-carb fruit — Berries, avocado, and tomatoes.

-- Low-carb vegetables — Celery, peppers, mushrooms, cabbage, asparagus, broccoli, and cauliflower are some examples of keto veggies that keep relatively well without a fridge.
+- Low-carb vegetables — Celery, peppers, mushrooms, cabbage, brussels sprouts, asparagus, broccoli, and cauliflower are some examples of keto veggies that keep relatively well without a fridge.

-- Fresh meat or vacuum-packed meat — Make sure to keep chilled and prepare within 3 to 5 days.
+- Fresh meat or vacuum-packed meat — Make sure to keep it chilled and prepare it within 3 to 5 days.

 - Hard cheeses — Parmesan, cheddar, cheese sticks, etc.

 - Other high-fat dairy products — Heavy cream, cream cheese, sour cream, and soft cheeses.